LIVE ONLINE COURSE

-Break down the metrics of successful game design and learn to gauge its performance and target audience consistently.
+Break down the criteria of successful game design and learn to target audiences consistently.

 Assignment #1: Define the type(s) of fun you want your game to be.
 Outline who your game is for: Create 3 personas of players that will enjoy your game.